 - 05

-Press across the pad for several seconds so it lies flat against the clothing.
+Press across the center and every edge for several seconds so the pad lies flat against the garment.

 - 06